 If you feel unable to speak to your tutor, you will find details of organisations on the student notice boards at all centres that you may contact for professional help, covering a wide range of situations.

-All appointments must be made directly with Laurel and Mark; up to six sessions are available free of charge.
+All appointments must be made directly with Jill and Mark; up to six sessions are available free of charge.
 Please note the College is not made aware of any appointments made or the content of any session.

 Tel: 07905 611 591